Understanding the Ephemeral Configuration Database

 The ephemeral configuration database stores internal version information in addition to configuration data.
 As a result, the size of the ephemeral configuration database is always larger than the static configuration database for the same configuration data, and most operations on the ephemeral database, whether additions, modifications, or deletions, increase the size of the database.

-When you use the ephemeral configuration database, commit operations on the static configuration database might take longer, because additional operations must be performed to merge the static and ephemeral configuration data.
+When you use the ephemeral configuration database, commit operations on the static configuration database might take longer, because the device must perform additional operations to merge the static and ephemeral configuration data.

 Ephemeral Database Instances

-Junos devices provide a default ephemeral database instance, which is automatically enabled, as well as the ability to enable user-defined instances of the ephemeral configuration database.
+Junos devices provide a default ephemeral database instance, which is automatically enabled.
+You can also enable multiple user-defined instances of the ephemeral configuration database.
 JET applications and NETCONF and Junos XML protocol client applications can concurrently load and commit data to separate instances of the ephemeral database.
 The active device configuration is a merged view of the static and ephemeral configuration databases.

-Ephemeral database instances are useful in scenarios where multiple client applications might need to simultaneously update a device configuration, such as when two or more SDN controllers simultaneously push configuration data to the same device.
+Ephemeral database instances are useful when multiple client applications need to simultaneously update a device configuration.
+For example, two or more SDN controllers might need to simultaneously push configuration data to the same device.
 In the standard commit model, one controller might have an exclusive lock on the candidate configuration, thereby preventing the other controller from modifying it.
 By using separate ephemeral instances, the controllers can deploy the changes at the same time.

 Applications can simultaneously load and commit data to different ephemeral database instances in addition to the static configuration database.
 However, the device processes the commits sequentially.
 As a result, the commit to a specific database might be delayed, depending on the processing order.